yf227/LWC-Cam/README.md

   * Use your GitHub credentials to log in.
   * You will be asked to authorize our authentication service, “calincs”.
 This is fine and is used to pass your authentication to GitHub.
   * Once completed you should be able to see your forked 'LWC-SAS' repository under Open 'from the cloud'.
 You do not need to do anything with it now.
-If you had any difficulty with these steps, there is time in the workshop to assist people.
+If you had any difficulty with these steps, we can sort it out at the start of the workshop.

 # Useful Links
 * LEAF-VRE Website: https://www.leaf-vre.org/